Rachel de Montmorency: St. Botolph's Church

-St Saviour’s Church
+St. Saviour’s Church

-Montmorency completed an East window above the High Altar in St Saviour's Church in Guernsey, Channel Islands.
+Montmorency completed an East window above the High Altar in St. Saviour's Church in Guernsey, Channel Islands.
 It was funded by public subscription and dedicated in 1956.
 The drawings of the window were among the exhibits of an exhibition of stained glass at the Building Centre in London in 1956.
 The window is of three-lights and depicts Christ in Majesty with scenes from the Annunciation, Nativity, Crucifixion and the Road to Emmaus.
-See photograph in gallery below.

-St Mary's Church
+St. Mary's Church

-In 1946 Rachel de Montmorency was commissioned to design a single light window for the North Chancel of the 12th century St Mary's church of Great Shefford, Berkshire, which depicts the Blessed Virgin Mary and Baby Jesus.
-See photograph in gallery below.
+In 1946, Rachel de Montmorency was commissioned to design a single light window for the North Chancel of the 12th century St. Mary's church of Great Shefford, Berkshire, which depicts the Blessed Virgin Mary and Baby Jesus.

 Holy Trinity

 The Anglican Parish Church of The Holy Trinity in Street, Somerset, dating from the 14th century, has been designated by English Heritage as a Grade I listed building.
-In 1949 Rachel completed a three-light East window for the church which depicts Christ with St Gildas and St Dunstan and the Virgin and Child with Samuel and John the Baptist.
+In 1949, Rachel completed a three-light East window for the church which depicts Christ with St. Gildas and St. Dunstan and the Virgin and Child with Samuel and John the Baptist.